jc-cp/mri_preprocessing/README.md

 - [ ] Add A/B tests and some other GitActions (like formatting)
 - [ ] Look at the BIDS standard and see if reasonable
 - [ ] Testing of different steps
-- [x] Add visualization script to test the functionalities
 - [ ] Do an overall method to readme check for completeness
 - [ ] Finalize SPM registration implementation
 - [ ] Finalize FSL registration implementation
 - [ ] Finalize ANTS rescaling implementation
 - [ ] Check orientation of images as rescaling iterates in the z axis
+- [ ] Check the order of the pre-processing